BohdanChupyna/SagaGuide/README.md

 # Introduction

-Saga Guide is designed to enhance the gaming experience for game masters and players of the GURPS Fourth Edition roleplaying game.
+Saga Guide is a web application designed to enhance the gaming experience for game masters and players of the GURPS Fourth Edition roleplaying game.
 Currently, Saga Guide offers an interactive character sheet, with more exciting features on the horizon.

 # Getting Started